neuefische/web-exercises/sessions/css-basics/pink-box_solution/README.md

 ### Scripts

-You can use the following commands:
+You can use the following command:

 - `npm run start` to start a development server